 So pinning our measures of extension to the speed of light prevents actual fluctuation in our standard.
 Still, there are (metaphysically) possible fluctuations.

-Consider if we awoke tomorrow and found that everything had doubled in size, including the speed of light.
+If we awoke tomorrow and found that everything had doubled in size, including the speed of light, we would have no way of discovering the change.